johnwlockwood/stream_tap/docs/index.rst

-.. karld documentation master file, created by sphinx-quickstart on Sun Mar 16 21:31:15 2014.
+.. stream_tap documentation master file, created by sphinx-quickstart on Sun Mar 16 21:31:15 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to karld's documentation!
+Welcome to stream_tap's documentation!
 =================================

 Contents: